-Battlefield 6 may let you choose which superpower you want to fight for, regardless of your character's nationality, according to claims by known Battlefield leaker Tom Henderson.
+Battlefield 6 (now confirmed to be Battlefield 2042) may let you choose which superpower you want to fight for, regardless of your character's nationality, according to claims by known Battlefield leaker Tom Henderson.

 In response to a recent "leak" on Reddit, which claimed that Battlefield players would have their character's nationality locked, depending on whether they choose to fight for the USA or Russia, Henderson clarified that this was untrue.